Chairman of the Board (film): Reception

 Chairman of the Board received negative reviews.
-On Rotten Tomatoes, it has an approval rating of 13% based on reviews from 8 critics.
+On Rotten Tomatoes, it has an approval rating of 11% based on reviews from 9 critics.

 David Kronke of the Los Angeles Times referred to the film as "a standard-issue rags-to-riches plot, enlivened by only by a tchotchke-heavy production design that might engage those entranced by bright, shiny objects", and compared the film to "Good Burger, but with French tickler jokes."
 Jay Boyar trashed the film in the Orlando Sentinel, giving the film just one star.
 Lisa Schwarzbaum of Entertainment Weekly gave the film a D−.

-The film also resulted in Carrot Top being nominated for Worst New Star, and Raquel Welch being nominated for Worst Supporting Actress at the 1998 Golden Raspberry Awards.
+Carrot Top was nominated for Worst New Star, and Raquel Welch was nominated for Worst Supporting Actress at the 1998 Golden Raspberry Awards.